mballach/cv-app/README.md

-# Mitchell CV
+# CV Application

-This is a project application to display Mitchell CV
+This is a project application to display user CV